• Skip to primary navigation

 Instructions

-• Heat the oil in a shallow casserole or tagine and brown the lamb on all sides, Lift out the lamb pieces onto a plate and place the onion, garlic and ginger in the pan to cook for five minutes, stirring regularly (you may need to add a little more oil).
+• Heat the oil in a shallow casserole and brown the lamb on all sides.
+Lift out the lamb pieces onto a plate and place the onion, garlic, and ginger into the pan to cook for five minutes, stirring regularly (you may need to add a little more oil).

 • Add the ras el hanout, smoked paprika and chili powder and give it a quick stir, before adding the tomato puree, apricots, vegetable stock and honey.